|

 Event Processor.
 This programmable device allows you to remap MIDI events and do all sorts of advanced MIDI

 filtering.
 I use this device to filter out MIDI events I don't want sent to the piano modules.
-I have two reasons
+I have several reasons

 for wanting to do this.
-First, I have had the GEM Realpiano crash on me on a number of occasions, and it emits the
+Originally I got it because I had the GEM Realpiano crash on me on a number of occasions, and it emits the

 most gawdawful screech when this happens.
-It's really unpleasant, but it seems to happen mostly when I'm doing
+It's really unpleasant, but it seemed to happen only when I'm doing

 organ stuff, palm glisses, smears, that kind of thing.
-So I want a way to filter out MIDI events when I'm not actually
+So I needed a way to filter out MIDI events when I'm not actually

 playing the piano.
 Secondly.